 Rockwood Hall is the site of the former summer home of William Rockefeller (1841-1922), brother of John D. Rockefeller.
 In 1886, he purchased Rockwood, a 200-acre estate, and built Rockwood Hall, a mansion with 204 rooms.
 Frederick Law Olmsted designed the landscape, which includes many ornamental trees.
 Following Rockefeller’s death in 1922, the estate was converted into a country club, which soon went bankrupt.
 In 1937, the property was acquired by John D. Rockefeller, Jr., William’s nephew, who arranged for the mansion to be razed in 1941-42.

-The Rockefeller family donated Rockwood Hall to New York State in 1999, and it is now a part of Rockefeller State Park Preserve.
-Although the buildings are gone, the foundations remain.
-The carriage roads that were constructed by the Rockefeller family offer an opportunity for a delightful stroll through the property, with panoramic views over the Hudson River.
-Bicycles are not allowed, and while equestrians are permitted (with a permit), a recent visit indicates that the carriage roads are rarely used by horses.
+The Rockefeller family donated Rockwood Hall to New York State in 1999, and it now forms a part of Rockefeller State Park Preserve.
+Although the buildings are gone, the foundations remain, and the carriage roads that were constructed by the Rockefeller family offer an opportunity for a delightful stroll through the property, with panoramic views over the Hudson River.
+Bicycles are not allowed, although equestrians are permitted (with a permit).
 Although not blazed, the roads followed by this hike are easily followed.

 After passing a huge weeping beech tree, a path diverges to the right, but continue ahead, passing stone foundation walls to the right.
 These walls are all that remains of William Rockefeller’s huge mansion.
 As you approach the highest point along the road, the views of the Hudson River broaden, and you can see the Tappan Zee Bridge to the left, beyond the Kendal on Hudson retirement community.